bakerkretzmar/movements-of-movements/content/collections/documents/turning-the-tide-on-canada-the-empire-genuine-reconciliation-pluriversality-and-indigeneity.md

         text: '[39]'
       -
         type: text
-        text: ' However, Bill C-69 still prioritizes economic development and offers modest changes instead of a more robust rebuild that Indigenous peoples had identified in “'
+        text: ' Bill C-69 still prioritizes economic development; however, it offers modest changes instead of a more robust rebuild that Indigenous peoples had identified in “'
       -
         type: text
         marks: